Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations: Introduction

-Up to now, most of the results on the exact law of the total progeny of multitype branching processes concern non irreducible, 2-type branching processes.
+Up to now, most of the results on the exact law of the total population of multitype branching processes concern non irreducible, 2-type branching processes.
 Let us now recall them.
-In the case where $d=2$ and when $m_{12}>0$ and $0<m_{11}\le 1$ but $m_{22}=m_{21}=0$, it may be derived from Theorem~1~$(ii)$ in \cite{be}, that the distribution of the total progeny of ${\bf Z}$ is given by
+In the case where $d=2$ and when $m_{12}>0$ and $0<m_{11}\le 1$ but $m_{22}=m_{21}=0$, it may be derived from Theorem~1~$(ii)$ in \cite{be}, that the distribution of the total population of ${\bf Z}$ is given by

 When $m_{12}>0$ and $0< m_{11}, m_{22}\le 1$ but $m_{21}=0$, after some elementary computation, combining the identities in \eqref{one type prob} and \eqref{2583}, we obtain that for $n_2\ge1$,